-A former Augustinian cloister becomes a modern-day sanctuary under the guidance of legendary Belgian architect Vincent van Duysen in his first ever hotel project.
+A former Augustinian cloister becomes a modern-day sanctuary under the guidance of legendary Belgian architect Vincent van Duysen in his first-ever hotel project.

 “…Van Duysen made his name as an architect and designer in the 1990s.
-Right across his, very broad, range of architectural and design output from private houses, offices and showrooms to furniture, light fittings, cutlery and even his own range of gorgeous pottery storage vessels, a sense of “less is more” and a meticulous attention to detailing have become his trademark.
+Right across his, very broad, range of architectural and design output from private houses, offices and showrooms to furniture, light fittings, cutlery and even his own range of gorgeous pottery storage vessels, a sense of “less is more” and meticulous attention to detailing have become his trademark.
 Yet he hates to be called a minimalist.
 His particular aesthetic vision, restrained choices of materials, forms and desaturated colour palettes are very much pared to the essentials, but there is a richness there that is anything but spartan.
-Perhaps luxurious functionalism best describes his much aped and admired style, that is in high demand from clients around the world.
-Van Hool and De Scheemaeckerwere delighted when he accepted the commission.
+Perhaps luxurious functionalism best describes his much aped and admired style, which is in high demand from clients around the world.
+Van Hool and De Scheemaecker were delighted when he accepted the commission.

 ‘I’ve been approached many times by other people, even big names, to design hotels,’ said Van Duysen, when we met at a site meeting with the client and his team.
-‘In a way I was never ready for it.
+‘In a way, I was never ready for it.
 But with the August, the building, the location, the fact that it’s my home town and with a family that I know, means that the chemistry is just right.’…”